 What is Amazon Prime Day?

-Amazon Prime Day is the second largest sales day of the year (next to Black Friday), and is a two day sale that offers one of the largest selections of discounted products and deals all year.
-While Prime Day has become somewhat of a "Black Friday" type savings event, it's a sale that tends to focus more around Prime Day devices, smart tech and Amazon brands.
+Amazon Prime Day is the second largest sales day of the year (next to Black Friday), and is a two-day sale that offers one of the largest selections of discounted products and deals all year.
+While Prime Day has become somewhat of a "Black Friday" type savings event, it's a sale that is limited to just Amazon.

 Is Prime free on Prime Day?